Éxodo: Promotion and release

-In early May of the same year, to further tease Éxodo, fellow collaborators Eslabon Armado and Junior H, along with Peso Pluma, shared an image of a cropped car on their respective Instagram stories with a snippet of an untitled song playing, possibly leading to a collaboration with all three artists.
+In early May of the same year, to further tease Éxodo, fellow collaborators Eslabón Armado and Junior H, along with Peso Pluma, shared an image of a cropped car on their respective Instagram stories with a snippet of an untitled song playing, possibly leading to a collaboration with all three artists.
 It led to the release of the single "La Durango", as part of the album.
 He would then announce the official release date for Éxodo on 8 May 2024, though a teaser featuring Irish professional mixed martial artist Conor McGregor. Éxodo was first available for pre-save on Spotify on 24 May 2024.
 Its track list would also be revealed on the same day, later revealing on Instagram that he cut his signature mullet haircut off, on a story which showed excess hair on the floor, which was also suspected to be his "new look" for the album.
 An image of him with his new hairstyle, which appears to be a taper fade or side-part, surfaced around social media, which was later confirmed to have been created with artificial intelligence.
 The album was released for digital download and streaming on 20 June 2024, through Double P Records, Peso Pluma's label.